LoopKit/loopdocs/docs/faqs/cgm-faqs.md

 ### What about other *Libre* sensors?

-*Libre 3 Plus* is currently available for testing in a special branch, next-dev; it is not yet part of the released version of Loop.
+*Libre 3/3+* is currently available for testing in a special branch, next-dev; it is not yet part of the released version of Loop.

 * See [next-dev branch](../version/development.md#updates-in-dev){: target="_blank"} for experienced users